 - L-Theanine

-Amino acids have three central tasks in our body:
+Amino acids have three central functions in our body:

-- Structural tasks (anabolic function), i.e. the construction of proteins ("proteinogenicity")
+- Structural tasks (anabolic function), d.h. the formation of proteins (“proteinogenicity”)

 - Energy production (catabolic function)